Our Healing Water

 Calcium – 16 ppm = parts per million

 Crystal Crane Hot Springs water can be characterized as a calcium–sulphate hot spring.
 Calcium sulphate soothes the body overall.
-Sulphated waters are good for chronic skin diseases, digestive and urinary conditions, chronic metallic poisoning, and genealogical troubles.
+Sulphated waters are good for chronic skin diseases, digestive and urinary conditions, chronic metallic poisoning.

 Sodium – 256 ppm